bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     edge.A.B {arrowhead:3,abr:45}

 In order to be connected with lines, each node should have an ID assigned to it.
-However, if a node is to be created inside a for-loop this operation could proven to be difficult to manage.
+If a node is to be created inside a for-loop this operation could proven to be difficult to manage, as the name was hard coded for each loop.
+Fortunately, the 'node' command allows for a flexibility when it comes to choosing an id for it.
+In particular, you can use the at-expression for expressing a list of Id where only one of them will be chosen.
-In this case it can take advantage of the "auto ID" feature which will automatically assign an ID to the node depending on the current setting.
-In particular, in order to allow for a automatically chosen ID to be assigned to a node, the name of the node should appear as an underscore.

-    node._ (0,0)
-    node._ (1,2)
-    node._ (3,4)

-By default, the name automatically assigned to the first node is '0', and the second one '1', the third one '2', etc.

-However, there are four different ways user can influence how an ID will be constructed, the first of which is to instruct that the ID should cycle through a-z.
-The second one is to instruct that the ID should cycle through A-Z. The third method is to instruct that the ID should cycle through a positive integer through infinity.
-The forth way is to instruct that a name be constructed with a fixed prefix and a number afterwards.

-To achieve this, the 'set' command should be used with a key of 'id' and value to a starting ID.
-See the 'id' command for various ways of setting a starting ID.
-In the following example the starting ID is set to be 'node10', which is itself assigned to the next node upon request.
-After the first assignment, the starting ID will be changed to 'node11' and 'node12', which will become the ID that gets assigned for the second and third auto ID assignment.

-    id node10
-    node._ (5,6)
-    node._ (5,7)
-    node._ (7,8)
-    edge.node10.node11.node12

-For a 'node' command, if no coordinates are given in the command line, and at least one ID has been provided for the node, all nodes will be searched in the internal database to see if this particular node has already been created.
-If the answer is yes then the location information is retrieved and the node is redrawn at that location with the information provided at the command line.
-This feature allows for example, to repaint an existing node with a highlighted color and/or label.

-    id 0
+The chosen Id will be one of those in the list and its location depends on the current iterations of the loop, such that the first iteration will chose the first one, and the second iteration the second one, and so on.

     origin ^center
     for theta in [0:60:359]; do
       var r = 2
       var x = cos(deg2rad(theta)) * r
       var y = sin(deg2rad(theta)) * r
-      node._ {r:0.5} (x,y)
+      node.@[1,2,3] {r:0.5} (x,y)
     done
     node.0.1.2 {fillcolor:red}